SeikaHirori/Drawing/README.md

     - WIP
 - [ ] 2.
 Make the line thickness of your Arrow shape animatable.
 - [ ] 3.
 Create a ColorCyclingRectangle shape that is the rectangular cousin of ColorCyclingCircle, allowing us to control the position of the gradient using one or more properties.
+    - Sample code of ColorCyclingCircle can be found in section 2.3